Colgate profit meets Wall Street expectations

-Colgate goes head-to-head against P&G in toothpaste, toothbrushes and soaps.
-It also competes against Europe’s Unilever (ULVR.L)(UNc.AS), which posted weaker-than-expected first-quarter growth on Thursday.

-February’s devaluation of the Venezuelan bolivar led Colgate to take a hefty charge in the quarter and to plan for additional charges later in the year.
-For U.S. companies that do business in the country, the devaluation meant their earnings in bolivars were worth less when converted back to dollars.
+February’s devaluation of the Venezuelan bolivar led Colgate to take a hefty charge for the quarter and to plan for additional charges later in the year.
+For U.S. companies that do business in the country, the devaluation means their earnings in bolivars are now worth less when converted back to dollars.

-In February, Venezuela devalued the bolivar by 32 percent, requiring Colgate to adjust its balance sheet to the new rate.
-The New York-based company had already warned the revaluation would cut earnings by as much as 7 cents per share per quarter.
-On Thursday, it said it expected the impact of the currency devaluation to be 5 cents to 7 cents per quarter.

-The company affirmed its forecast of 2013 earnings-per-share growth of 5.5 percent to 6.5 percent on a dollar basis.
-That equates to earnings of roughly $5.65 to $5.71 per share, while analysts were looking for $5.70, according to Thomson Reuters I/B/E/S.

-Sales rose 2.5 percent to $4.32 billion, topping the analysts’ estimate of $4.29 billion.
+Sales rose 2.5 percent to $4.32 billion, topping the analysts’ forecast of $4.29 billion.
 The volume of goods sold rose 4 percent, and pricing was up 1.5 percent.

 Organic sales, which strip out the effects of foreign exchange fluctuations, acquisitions and divestitures, rose 6 percent.